What Is Bad About Solar Energy?

 And also keep in mind that, once up and running, solar panels produce zero emissions.
 Coal-fired power plants, on the other hand, produce about 3 million pounds of CO2 annually – and that’s not due to spills, dumps, or any other accidents!

-For more on the environmental effects of solar panels, check out our article “Is Solar Energy Renewable or Nonrenewable?
+For more on the environmental effects of solar panels, check out our article “Is Solar Energy Renewable or Nonrenewable?”

-#3: Intermittent Powerpower-failure
+#3: Intermittent Power

 As with most renewable energy sources, solar panels don’t provide power consistently.
 Unfortunately we as humans simply don’t have control over sunlight.
 Clouds come in and hang around for days.
 The sun sets at different times throughout the year.
 You can’t just turn on your solar installation and expect it to produce electricity indefinitely and at all times of the day.
 Unlike coal-fired power plants or even our gas-powered cars, we can’t control when and how much fuel to give our solar panels – that’s up to Mother Nature to decide.